Associative Yang-Baxter equation and Fukaya categories of square-tiled surfaces: Introduction

-Note that different choices of trivialization of the $\Hom$-spaces in the above construction correspond to the natural equivalence relation on solutions of the set-theoretic AYBE introduced in \cite{pol02}.
+Note that different choices of trivialization of the $\Hom$-spaces in the above construction correspond to the natural equivalence relation on solutions of the AYBE introduced in \cite{pol02}.
 Namely, given a function $\varphi^x_y$ with values in $\GL_n(\C)$, we can transform a solution $r^{x_1x_2}_{y_1y_2}$ of \eqref{Rid} to the new solution

-Our first result is that an analog of the above construction gives a bijection between formal solutions of the set-theoretic AYBE and a class of $A_\infty$-structures.
-Namely, we will consider deformations of the formal $A_\infty$-category $\AA=\AA_n$ defined as follows.
+Our first result is that an analog of the above construction gives a bijection between formal solutions of the general AYBE and a class of $A_\infty$-structures.
+Namely, we will consider deformations of the formal $A_\infty$-category $\AA=\AA_n$ defined below.
+Note that we use the sign conventions of \cite{seidelbook}, so that the double compositions in the associated cohomology category differ from those induced by $\m_2$ by a sign.

 \begin{defi} The $A_\infty$-category $\AA=\AA_n$ has two objects $X$ and $Y$, and the $\Hom$-spaces The elements $\id_X$ and $\id_Y$ act as strict units in the sense that whenever composition with $a \in \mathcal{A}$ is non-zero, where $|a|$ is the degree of $a$, and the other compositions are given by